Anze-/PyPeTractors/README.md

 Citations would be appreciated! : - ) Thanks.

-ALL CONTENT RELEASED UNDEER MIT LICENCE -  MORE @ http://anze.mit-license.org
+ALL CONTENT RELEASED UNDER MIT LICENCE -  MORE @ http://anze.mit-license.org